AskAladdin, Egypt Travel Guide To All Cities Of Egypt!

 Once known as Thebes, Luxor’s importance in ancient Egyptian history cannot be denied.
 It was the religious capital almost all throughout the Pharaonic period which is why the town is dominated by the two temples: the Temple of Luxor and the immense Temple of Karnak - the world’s largest temple complex.

 Dedicated to Amun Ra, the Temple of Karnak was constantly expanded by successive pharaohs, each adding his, or her, tribute to the god.
-The site dates back to the Middle Kingdom under the reign of Mentuhotep (11th Dynasty), but most of what can be seen today is from the New Kingdom.
+The site dates back to the Middle Kingdom under the reign of Mentuhotep (11th Dynasty), but most of what can be seen today are from the New Kingdom.
 Other parts of the complex include sites dedicated to Mut, the wife of Amun Ra, and their son Khonsu.

 Most people know that Luxor was once Thebes, but “Thebes” was not what the ancient Egyptians called it.
 Ancient texts show that it was called T-apt, “The Shrine”, with the ancient Greeks calling it Tea Pie.
 The Arabs had problems with pronunciation and so it became Thebes to them.
 The name vanished then as the area submitted to the desert and then by the 10th-century Arab travelers thought the ruins were of grand buildings so started to call it Al-Oksour, or “site of the palaces” which slowly became Luxor.